tomlea/rack-nocache/README.markdown

 It's an abusive, grumpy, bandwidth wasting, low down dirty dog of a middleware.

-But I'm sure you'll fine some use for it in development mode.
+But I'm sure you'll find some use for it in development mode.

       $ gem install rack-nocache